STANDARD AUSTRALIAN SHEPHERDS 18" - 23" TALL

 The Australian Shepherds, or Aussies as many call them, that we know today come from the United States.

-were very impressed with these dogs.
-At the time, Blue Merle's were the dominant color and were often referred to as the
+ranchers were very impressed with these dogs.
+At the time, Blue Merle's were the dominant color and were often referred to as

-rodeo as a source of reasonable entertainment.
-Many Aussie's were used as "trick dogs" in rodeo acts due to their ability to
+as a source of reasonable entertainment.
+Many Aussie's were used as "trick dogs" in rodeo acts due to their ability to learn

-learn quick and the need to learn new acts on a regular basis.
-Many of these dogs were on the smaller end of the scale for
+quick and the need to learn new acts on a regular basis.
+Many of these dogs were on the smaller end of the scale for easy

-easy transporting and working out their acts.
+transporting and working out their acts.
 They were a natural to have along on a trail ride and to take to horse shows.
+American

-American cattle ranchers and farmers were drawn to the breed as well to work cattle.
-It was the American rancher that
+cattle ranchers and farmers were drawn to the breed as well to work cattle.
+It was the American rancher that continued to

-Shepherd Club of America (ASCA) was formed in 1957 to promote and preserve the breed.
-In 1991 The American Kennel
+Australian Shepherd Club of America (ASCA) was formed in 1957 to promote and preserve the breed.
+In 1991 The American

-Club (AKC) granted recognition to the Australian Shepherd.
+Kennel Club (AKC) granted recognition to the Australian Shepherd.
 Shortly following the stud books were closed.
-This means only
+This means

 |Ranch Chalet LLc.